Smoked Turkey Pot Pie Soup

 * This is a sponsored post, created in partnership with Ferndale Market.

 The preparation of the smoked turkey for this soup recipe could not be any easier than this.
 I simply purchase a smoked turkey breast from our local Kowalski’s (also available at other local markets and co-ops, just use this store locator) and cut it into cubes.
 No smoker and hours of preparation required.

 Our family has quickly embraced this smoked turkey.
 It is fully cooked, tender, and has the most beautiful flavor.
 We tuck this turkey meat into a variety of sandwiches and salads – that often make their way to our girls’ school lunch bags.
-Also, I have to share how much we like the Ferndale Market ground turkey.
-You’ll find it on our table weekly.

 If you don’t already know about the goodness that comes out of Minnesota’s Ferndale Market, I would like to introduce you.

 Meet the Peterson family from the Little Cannon River Valley.